gradle/gradle/design-docs/software-model.md

 - Validate (or otherwise encode) the names of components, binaries, LSS, etc so that the result makes sense for file names and task names.

+## Documentation

+- How to write a rule based plugin is not documented
+- Migration guide and/or build migration assistance

 ## Reporting

 - Model report shows too much detail by default, should probably not include tasks and just show 'data'